sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

 = Sage 3.3 Release Tour =

 Sage 3.3 was released on February 21st, 2009.
 For the official, comprehensive release note, see [[http://www.sagemath.org/src/announce/sage-3.3.txt|sage-3.3.txt]].
+There's also a [[http://mvngu.wordpress.com/2009/02/23/sage-33-released|beautifully formatted version]] of this release tour.
 The following points are some of the foci of this release:

  * Clean up various doctest failures from 3.2.3
  * Fix some build issues from 3.2.3 on the new set of supported images